Hope and healing for the betrayed partner after affairs and infidelity

 But you’ll make those decisions with a clear head and a regulated nervous system, with the kind of clarity that comes from knowing who you are and where you’re going.

-How We Heal Partner Betrayal Trauma in One Half-Day
+How We Heal Partner Betrayal Trauma at the Root in One Half-Day

-Accelerated Resolution Therapy is an evidence-based therapy.
-It uses back-and-forth eye movements (similar to EMDR).
+Accelerated Resolution Therapy is an evidence-based trauma therapy.
+It uses back-and-forth eye movements.

 You don’t talk about the betrayal in detail.
 Instead, you visualize the scene in your mind, like watching a scene of a movie.